Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

-Similar formulas for other XVA can be found in e.g.~\cite{Green16,Gre20}.
-Survival probabilities used for XVA are computed from default curves built from market CDS quotes through standard bootstrapping procedure.
+Similar formulas for other XVA can be found in e.g.~\cite{Gre20}.
+The survival probabilities in eq. \ref{eq:survival probability X} are computed from default curves built from market CDS quotes through standard bootstrapping procedure.